-Some time ago I got from a mother asking what my approach is at gifted children in the lesson.
+ome time ago a mother asked me how I approach teaching gifted children in lessons.
 What works with gifted children?
 What is my experience?
-The answer to that, I would like to share with you.
-However, this is only a small representation of what's happening in the lesson.
+To answer to that, I would like to share with you a small representation of what's happening in the lesson.
 One day I will write...read more

 My daughter absolutely flourishes now she has lessons with you.
 She has a much nicer tone.